aldohemsn/persona-translation-analyzer/README.md

     -   Upload your `.txt` file.

-    -   Click "开始分析" (Start Analysis) and wait for the process to complete.
+    -   Click "Run Analysis" and wait for the process to complete.

     -   Download the resulting `cases.json` file.